 Update on March 15, 2016: The Obama administration has further relaxed the travel ban on U.S. citizens.
 While Cuban tourism is still illegal, Americans can now take part in people-in-people trips independently, without joining a certified tour group.
 Travelers will still need to visit for educational purposes, and keep records of the trip for five years, but it’ll be difficult to enforce, i.e. you probably won’t get in trouble for relaxing on a beach.
 The following article has been edited to reflect recent changes.

 On February 16, 2016, the United States and Cuba signed an aviation agreement that could see up to 110 scheduled commercial flights between the two countries.
-Most U.S. carriers have expressed some form of interest in offering service, and some are rushing to the front of the line.
+Most U.S. carriers expressed some form of interest in offering service, and some rushed to the front of the line.
 Even President Barack Obama, who’s pushed for easing of sanctions, announced that he plans to visit the island nation in March.
+In July, the U.S. Department of Transportation gave approval to eight airlines to service Havana from various cities across the U.S. The DoT had already awarded six airlines with routes to other cities in Cuba, in June.

 Despite the easing of sanctions since the U.S. restored diplomatic relations in 2015, many travel restrictions for U.S. citizens still apply – chiefly you still cannot yet visit Cuba as a general tourist.
-While Alaska, American, Delta, Frontier, JetBlue, Southwest, Spirit, United and a few smaller carriers have expressed interest in flying to Cuba and submitted a list or proposed routes, they still need to negotiate deals with the Cuba’s aviation administration, and the first flights may not start until the fall.
+While Alaska, American, Delta, JetBlue, Southwest, United and a few smaller carriers have all been awarded routes, they still need to negotiate deals with the Cuba’s aviation administration, and the first flights may not start until the fall.

 But the opening of commercial air traffic is the latest indication of thawing tension between the two countries.
 The trade embargo has limited commercial flights since the 1960s, but today, some U.S. airlines are allowed offer chartered direct flights.
 But to hop on one, you need to meet the 12 legally permitted categories of travel, set forth by the Department of the Treasury’s Office of Foreign Assets Control and explained below.
 Those who don’t meet these qualifications often find alternative methods of visiting Cuba, often connecting in another country.